 • It can be annoyingly loud when printing at top speed

-Creality Ender 3 is built upon its ancestor, the Ender 2.
-It is bigger than Ender 2 and also is better in terms of the print output.
-Creality has always made some exceptionally good FFF 3D printers and Ender 3 is surely one of them.
+Creality Ender 3 is built upon its ancestor, Ender 2.
+It is bigger than Ender 2 and is better in print output.
+Creality has always made some excellent FFF 3D printers, and Ender 3 is one of them.

 Ender 3 is a modestly built 3D printer with a modest build volume of 220 x 220 x 250mm.
-The nozzle temperature reaches to around 250OC and the quick & responsive heated bed heats up to 110OC.
-1.75mm PLA and ABS can be easily printed on the printer, however, the flexible prints (TPU) are not as perfect as they should be.
+The nozzle temperature reaches around 250OC, and the quick & responsive heated bed heats up to 110OC.
+1.75mm PLA and ABS can be easily printed on the printer.
+However, the flexible prints (TPU) are not as perfect as they should be.

-At under $200 and the above-mentioned specifications, the 3D printer may seem an averagely priced product but wait till you hear its promising features.
+At under $200 and the specifications mentioned above, the 3D printer may seem an averagely priced product but wait till you hear its good features.
 These features make Ender 3 a must-buy 3D printer in its category.

-The Creality Ender 3 boasts of some great features.
-Features which users will appreciate and will help them encounter a satisfying printing experience.
+The Creality Ender 3 boasts some great features.
+Features that users will appreciate and will help them encounter a satisfying printing experience.
 We have listed below some of the notable features.